Essential Oil Tips for Kids Mindfulness

 What if we could harness that sense and use it as part of this toolbox?
 Well, we can.
 I have put together a quick video on how you can use just one simple exercise to introduce essential oils to your children.
 You can check it out here.

 If you need any help with dealing with anxiety or stress, then why not also see the blog on my favourite essential oils to use.
 Great for kids and adults, they can really make an impact on your emotional wellbeing.
+You can use essential oils for kids anxiety every day.

 For those of you who like a good read, I've put the instructions below.